joelgoodman/jggweb/letters/2021-02-10-throwback-on-music-memory.md

 date_published: 2021-02-10T18:55:50.000Z
 date_updated: 2021-03-23T22:20:50.000Z
 cover:
-    image:
+    image: ghost/IMG_0342.jpg
     alt: A turntable sitting on shelves filled with records.
 tags: newsletter
 excerpt: Taking it back to 2013.
 ---

-***Note:****I’m going to revisit some past writings every once in a while.
+***Note:*** *I’m going to revisit some past writings every once in a while.
 This essay was originally written and published exactly eight years ago on Feb 10, 2013.*

 ---